 5) Improving business processes

 When you have your ecommerce website redesigned and redeveloped it can often be a good time to look at ways in which you can streamline your business processes.
 What accounting package do you use?
 Xero, QuickBooks?
 You might be interested in getting a quote for functionality that allows orders from your website and your accounting package to sync up effortlessly.
 Do you use a CRM system?
-Or do you do email marketing?
+Or do you do email marketing with MailChimp?
 This could also be a good time to start improving your business processes and have your ecommerce website sync with these kinds of third-party platforms to cut down on administrative tasks.

-Embarking on the creation of an ecommerce website from scratch, or redesigning an existing one is a big undertaking – don’t get fooled by smooth talking salespeople that your new site can be delivered in 1 or 2 weeks.
-Any solution worth it’s weight will take much longer than that.
+Embarking on the creation of an ecommerce website from scratch, or redesigning an existing one is a big undertaking – don’t get fooled by smooth talking salespeople that your new site can be delivered in 2 weeks.
+Any solution worth its weight will take much longer than that.
 You’ll want to make sure you have accurate expectations and that the web design company you work with have been honest and upfront with you about when your site can be delivered.
-We’d say that realistically you’ll be looking at 4-10 weeks depending on how complex and bespoke your requirements are.
+We’d say that realistically you’ll be looking at 4-8 weeks depending on how complex and bespoke your requirements are.

 How much does an ecommerce website really cost in the UK?

-Always make sure the web design company you choose to build your new ecommerce website produce a document outlining all your required features and functionality.
+Always make sure the web design company you choose to build your new ecommerce website produce a document outlining all the required features and functionality.
 This way nothing gets forgotten or left to chance – it’s all documented and can be checked off during the project.
 It will also ensure you don’t get charged extra for anything that was initially agreed upon.

 Would you like to be notified each time we post new digital media?